codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 And this does answer our question on why the color orange would be applied to our li in this case !

-(Calculated using this great tool : http://specificity.keegan.st/ )
+(Specificity values calculated using this great tool : http://specificity.keegan.st/)